-- Additional drilling to expand confirmation results from drilling in the Inferred resource area, the Exploration Target and potential areas of the deposit.
+- Coring with assays, leach testing to include amenability and bulk density determinations.
+A budget of US \$2,850 has been proposed to complete this work and is incorporated in the budget presented below (Table 1.2) - Additional drilling to expand confirmation results from drilling in the Inferred resource area, the Exploration Target and potential areas of the deposit.
 Both PFN logging with supporting chemical assay used for confirmation of grade; includes drilling field crew support, and lease road maintenance.
-A budget of US \$1,033,200 has been proposed to complete this work (Table 1.2). - Assays, leach testing to include amenability and bulk density determinations.
-A budget of US \$8,800 has been proposed to complete this work and is incorporated in the budget presented below (Table 1.2). - An aquifer pumping test is recommended to satisfy regulatory assessment.
-A budget of US\$15,000 has been proposed to complete this work (Table 1.3).
+A budget of US \$615,900.00 has been proposed to complete this work (Table 1.2). - An aquifer pumping test is recommended to satisfy regulatory assessment.
+A budget of US \$15,000 has been proposed to complete this work (Table 1.3).